Los Errantes: Argentina

-By the time Los Errantes arrived in Argentina, the country they had planned to make their centre of operations, police from three different countries were already trying to catch them.
+By the time Los Errantes arrived in Argentina, police from three different countries were already trying to catch them.
 They visited the offices of the anarchist newspaper La Antorcha and were greeted by its editor Donato Antonio Rizo, who informed them of how the Argentine anarchist movement had split over how to respond to state terrorism.
 In order to avoid aggravating the schism within the Argentine anarchist movement, Los Errantes decided to refrain from carrying out any violent attacks or robberies and instead sought dialogue with both factions.

-Los Errantes already knew Spanish anarchists that were living in the city, including Diego Abad de Santillán and Emilio López Arango, who both wrote for La Protesta.
-Although considered part of the "purist" faction, La Protesta had defended the assassins Simón Radowitzky and Kurt Gustav Wilckens, and professed the innocence of Nicola Sacco and Bartolomeo Vanzetti.
-This placed them in an evaporating middle ground between illegalism and reformism.
-Rizo had also told them about the militant anarchist Severino di Giovanni, who advocated for propaganda of the deed, and the union activist Miguel Arcángel Roscigna, who was a leading figure in prisoner support.
-Los Errantes knew of other militants in the city that had been through Spain, such as Teodoro Antillí, Rodolfo González Pacheco and Gaston Leval.
+Los Errantes already knew Spanish anarchists that were living in the city, including Diego Abad de Santillán and Emilio López Arango, who both wrote for La Protesta, which took a middle position between illegalism and reformism.
+Rizo had also told them about the militant anarchists Severino di Giovanni and Miguel Arcángel Roscigna, who were both supported by La Antorcha.
 Using their contacts, they were able to find jobs: Durruti worked in the docks, Francisco Ascaso worked as a cook and Jover assembled cabinets; Alejandro Ascaso himself left the city.
 For the following months, they lived mostly unassuming lives.

 On the night of 18 October 1925, there was an armed robbery against an Anglo Tramway station in the neighbourhood of Palermo.
 The money had been put in the safe and the keys to it were with the boss, who had already left by the time the robbers arrived.
 They ended up leaving with only a small bag of coins, amounting to 38 pesos, and got away in their car.
 The Capital Police were confused by reports of the gunmen having Spanish accents, as they were unaware of anyone that met the description.
 Knowing the robbers had gotten away with so little, they awaited their next heist.
 Just after midnight, on 17 November 1925, robbers with Spanish accents held up a ticket-seller at the Primera Junta station in Caballito.
 After they grabbed a wooden box and headed towards the exit, the seller shouted for help and one of the robbers responded by shooting his gun into the air.
 A police officer heard the commotion and intercepted the robbers with his gun drawn, but the lookouts saw the officer first and shot him twice, killing him.
 When they tried to get away, their car failed to start, forcing them to get out and run.
 They ultimately discovered that the wooden box had no money in it.